Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Instabilities in Market Impact Games

 \subsubsection{Block Matrix}

 We now assume that the cross impact matrix has a block structure in such a way that cross impact between two stocks in the same block $i$ is $q_i$, while when the two stocks are in different blocks the cross impact is $q$, which we assume to be $0\leq q<q_i \ \forall i$.
-As mentioned above, this is consistent with the empirical evidence in \cite{mastromatteo2017trading}.
+This is consistent with the empirical evidence in \cite{mastromatteo2017trading}, where blocks are in good correspondence with economic sectors.

 Let us denote with $M_i$ the number of stocks in block $i$, ($i=1,\ldots K$), and let $Q_i=(1-q_i)I+q_i\cdot \bm{e}_i \bm{e}_i^T \in {\mathbb R}^{M_i}\times {\mathbb R}^{M_i}$ with $q_i\in(0,1)$ and $\bm{e}_i=(1,\ldots,1)^T \in \R^{M_i}$, where $K$ is the number of blocks.
 We define the cross impact matrix as: